vitek-karas/core-setup/Documentation/design-docs/native-hosting-initialize.md

 The `hostfxr_initialize_parameters` structure stores parameters which are common to all forms of initialization.
 * `size` - the size of the structure.
 This is used for versioning.
 Should be set to `sizeof(hostfxr_initialize_parameters)`.
 * `host_path` - path to the native host (typically the `.exe`).
-This value is not used for anything by the hosting components, it's just passed to the CoreCLR as the path to the executable.
+This value is not used for anything by the hosting components.
+It's just passed to the CoreCLR as the path to the executable.
 It can point to a file which is not executable itself, if such file doesn't exist (for example in COM activation scenarios this points to the `comhost.dll`).
 * `dotnet_root` - path to the root of the .NET Core installation in use.
 This typically points to the install location from which the `hostfxr` has been loaded.
 For example on Windows this would typically point to `C:\Program Files\dotnet`.
 The path is used to search for shared frameworks and potentially SDKs.